Health Indicator Report of Asthma: Child Prevalence

 Asthma is a serious personal and public health issue that has far reaching medical, economic, and psychosocial implications.
 The burden of asthma can be seen in the number of asthma-related medical events, including emergency department visits, hospitalizations, and deaths.

-Notes*Estimates for the following groups had a coefficient of variation >30% and should be interpreted with caution: Female 0-2.
+Notes*Estimates for the following groups had a coefficient of variation >30% and should be interpreted with caution: Female 0-2 and Male 3-4.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

 Data Interpretation IssuesIn 2011, the BRFSS changed its methodology from a landline only sample and weighting based on post-stratification to a landline/cell phone sample and raking as the weighting methodology.
 Raking accounts for variables such as income, education, marital status, and home ownership during weighting.